Outdated or Unsupported Browser Detected

 UI is one of six divisions within the Department of Workforce Development and offers the following services:

-UI Administration - Handles the development of strategic plans, operating budgets, system modernization, information technology coordination, communications, and legislative and customer relations.
+UI Administration - Handles the development of strategic plans, operating budgets, system modernization, communications, and legislative and customer relations.

 Quality Control - Audits and provides statistically valid estimates of the accuracy of both benefit payments and decisions and audits UI Tax operations to ensure accuracy and timeliness.